 If you’re stuck in that “write it and submit it” habit, now is the time to change.
-Use these simple techniques, and your essay will be massively transformed… for the better!
+You can quickly and easily transform your essay for the better using these simple techniques.

 What strategies do you use for editing an essay?